Book stores r.i.p. - death by Jeff/Amazon

 About a year after the first book sale, Fluid Concepts and Creative Analogies by Douglas Hofstadter from the company achieved a turnover of around 16 million dollars.
 In 1997, following a successful IPO (lead by Frank Quattrone), the results increased to a total of almost 150 million dollars.

 Speaking about this, the company now had enough capital for further expansion.
 For example, Bezos began building the first international websites in 1998 and making Amazon accessible in more and more markets.

 Amazon's First Homepage

 Long before Amazon became a platform to sell virtually everything, Amazon.com was a pure bookseller.
-The initial homepage was very basic without today’s obsessively considered menus, navigation bars, images and search algorithms.
-The screen capture from a month after its launch 1995 is a relic from the early days of web design.
+The initial homepage was fundamental without today’s obsessively considered menus, navigation bars, images and search algorithms.
+The screen capture from a month after its launch in 1995 is a relic from the early days of web design.

 Also quite interesting Amazon’s first company logo on the upper left corner.
 Very much different from today’s slick logo.

 Amazon Logo History

 The Logo had three main iterations over the years.
 Jeff Bezos called Turner Duckworth to create a logo for his new company.
 Initially, the logo was the letter “A” with a river shape inside.
 The version got replaced in 1997 by a more refined version and the slogan “Earth’s Biggest Bookstore”.